JHU-PL-Lab/www-fpse/dateline.md

 ## DATELINE

 We will fill in this dateline as we go based on the topics covered on the indicated day.
-The [Syllabus](syllabus.html) contains the general plan we are following.

 Lecture material and assigments are under the indicated links.